wespday/CategoryTraits.Xunit2/README.md

 ## Why?
 This is an alternative to using the built in xUnit **[Trait ("Category", "Unit")]** attribute.
 Fewer chances for typos etc...
-Previously in xUnit you could just easily subclass TraitAttribute but that class is now sealed.
+Previously in xUnit you could just subclass TraitAttribute but that class is now sealed.

 See: https://github.com/xunit/xunit/issues/394